-Behavior we see as “ a problem” is often simply your Beagle acting like a dog.
-Its our responsibility to teach them how we want them to behave, in ways they understand.
-Beagles crave order and when its absent carnage is certain to follow.
+The behavior we see as “ a problem” is often simply your Beagle acting like a dog.
+It's our responsibility to teach them how we want them to behave, in ways they understand.
+Beagles crave order and when it's absent carnage is certain to follow.

-You have establish yourself as the pack leader and set the boundaries.
+You will need to establish yourself as the pack leader and set the boundaries.
 Your Beagle girl needs to know you’re in charge or she will be difficult to train.